• Menu

 9. What is your standard invoicing process and timeline?

 10. Describe the appeals and review processes for denied claims and the process for limiting denied claims.
-Show your historical record of denials.

 11. Describe the cash posting process.